Introduction to Matplotlib using Python for Beginners

 fig = plt.figure() ax = plt.axes(projection='3d')

-Each and every plot that we have seen in 2-D plotting through Matplotlib can be drawn as 3-D graphs also.
+Each and every plot that we have seen in 2-D plotting through Matplotlib can also be drawn as 3-D graphs.
 For instance, let’s check a line plot in a 3-D plane.

 ax = plt.axes(projection='3d') # Data for a three-dimensional line zline = np.linspace(0, 15, 1000) xline = np.sin(zline) yline = np.cos(zline) ax.plot3D(xline, yline, zline, 'gray') # Data for three-dimensional scattered points zdata = 15 * np.random.random(100) xdata = np.sin(zdata) + 0.1 * np.random.randn(100) ydata = np.cos(zdata) + 0.1 * np.random.randn(100) ax.scatter3D(xdata, ydata, zdata, c=zdata, cmap='Greens');

 all other types of graphs can be drawn in the same way.
-One special graph that Matplotlib 3-D provides is Contour Plot.
+One particular graph that Matplotlib 3-D provides is the Contour Plot.
 You can draw a contour plot using the following link:

 fig = plt.figure() ax = plt.axes(projection='3d') ax.plot_wireframe(X, Y, Z, color='black') ax.set_title('wireframe');

-To understand all the mentioned plot types you can refer the following – https://www.youtube.com/watch?v=yZTBMMdPOww
+To understand all the mentioned plot types, you can refer to the following – https://www.youtube.com/watch?v=yZTBMMdPOww

-In this article, we have discussed Matplotlib i.e the basic plotting library in python, and the basic information about the different types of charts for the statistical analysis which is commonly used.
-Also, we have discussed how to draw multiple plots in one figure by using the subplot function.
+In this article, we discussed Matplotlib, i.e., the basic plotting library in Python, and the basic information about the charts commonly used for statistical analysis.
+Also, we have discussed how to draw multiple plots in one figure using the subplot function.

-Also here we discussed how to customize the figure or how to resize it and also how to decorate the plots by using the various arguments.
-Since now you know the basics of plotting and charting you can try plotting different datasets and mathematical functions.
+Also, we discussed how to customize the figure or resize it and plots by using the various arguments.
+You can try plotting different datasets and mathematical functions since you know the basics of plotting and charting.

-As Data Professionals (including Data Analysts, Data Scientists, ML Engineers, DL Engineers) at some point all of them need to visualize data and present findings so what would be a better option than this, and now that you know this tech you would be a bit confident in the industry.
+As Data Professionals (including Data Analysts, Data Scientists, ML Engineers, and DL Engineers), at some point, all of them need to visualize data and present findings, so what would be a better option than this?
+You would be a bit confident in the industry now that you know this tech.